 • RAM intensive graphical applications like MATLAB or SAS

-• Interactive “console tools” like R and iPython
+• Interactive “console tools” like R and Jupyter

 • Significant software development and compiling efforts